|Here's our newly acquired

 Italian exotica.
 Period reviews reported it was faster than current 500

 This particular example was purchased new in Spain by a US airman and brought home to California upon his discharge.
 Last registered in 1969, it remained in storage until the death of the airman's widow in 1995.
 A family friend bought it for his son.
-He got it running briefly but it stopped, so it sat until this year when I found a small ad and bought it.
+He got it running briefly but it stopped, so it sat until 2016 when I found a small ad and bought it.
 A true barn find of a fairly rare early Bul.

 I spotted a small ad on the Classic Bultaco web site (ex-Hughs Bultaco).
 These were the only photos.